 Markdown

-NAFOdown is build upon the bookdown package which is build upon R markdown.
-In short, R markdown provides a reproducible authoring framework for scientist as a single file can be used to embed chunks of code from R, and other languages, into a Markdown document.
-Markdown is a simple plain text formatting syntax that can be converted to a wide range of outputs, such as HTML.
+NAFOdown is built upon the bookdown package which is built upon R markdown.
+In short, R markdown provides a reproducible authoring framework for scientists as a single file can be used to embed chunks of code from R, and other coding languages, into a Markdown document.
+Markdown is a simple plain text formatting syntax that can be converted to a wide range of outputs, such as HTML and pdf.
 The format is easy-to-read and the fact that it detaches writing from formatting allows authors to focus on writing.
 Pairing R with Markdown creates a very flexible and efficient platform for producing a wide range of documents.
 See the bookdown book on bookdown for more details on its capabilities (https://bookdown.org/yihui/bookdown/).

 Tables